Breadcrumbs: Home > Property FAQs > Are Zoopla price estimates accurate?

 How to Really Buy a Property

-"... than 6 months" using Q3 2001 to Q4 2001 "London market moving up more than 20% per year" using Q4 2001 to Q3 2002 "house prices static for months" using Q3 2002 to Q2 2003 At an even more local level the media also loves to talk about "hot spots" on a month by month basis as if this..."
+"... than 6 months" using Q3 2001 to Q4 2001 "London market moving up more than 10% per year" using Q3 2015 to Q4 2015 "house prices static for months" using Q2 2016 to Q4 2016 At an even more local level the media also loves to talk about "hot spots" on a month by month basis as if this..."

-"... positive and negative Taking the raw data it is possible to report the above in the following ways: "SW4 house prices crash more than 10% in less than 6 months" using Q1 2003 to Q2 2003 "SW4 house prices boom by more than 20%" using Q1 2004 to Q3 2004 "SW4 house prices static for over 12..."
+"... positive and negative Taking the raw data it is possible to report the above in the following ways: "SW4 house prices crash more than 10% in less than 6 months" using Q1 2003 to Q2 2003 "SW4 house prices boom by over 40%" using Q4 2011 to Q2 2012 "SW4 house prices static for over 12..."

-"... in the following ways: "SW4 house prices crash more than 10% in less than 6 months" using Q1 2003 to Q2 2003 "SW4 house prices boom by more than 20%" using Q1 2004 to Q3 2004 "SW4 house prices static for over 12 months" using Q1 2003 to Q2 2004 In other words, no matter the headline..."
+"... above in the following ways: "SW4 house prices crash more than 10% in less than 6 months" using Q1 2003 to Q2 2003 "SW4 house prices boom by over 40%" using Q4 2011 to Q2 2012 "SW4 house prices static for over 12 months" using Q1 2003 to Q2 2004 In other words, no matter the headline you..."

-"... less than 6 months" using Q1 2003 to Q2 2003 "SW4 house prices boom by more than 20%" using Q1 2004 to Q3 2004 "SW4 house prices static for over 12 months" using Q1 2003 to Q2 2004 In other words, no matter the headline you are after, you can find it in the data if you want to.
+"... in less than 6 months" using Q1 2003 to Q2 2003 "SW4 house prices boom by over 40%" using Q4 2011 to Q2 2012 "SW4 house prices static for over 12 months" using Q1 2003 to Q2 2004 In other words, no matter the headline you are after, you can find it in the data if you want to.
 The trouble..."

 "...
 Saturday 3rd April 2004 The Independent Newspaper lead with a front page story that asked "Are we heading for a crash".
 Correctly they assigned quotes from the Halifax which said the rises were "just another milestone" but then perhaps the journalist became frustrated that no one would support his headline.
 He continued, "Some commentators believe that present house values are unsustainable and the only question is when, not if, the market will crash" but did not give any idea who this panel of experts were and where they got their information.
 The only quotable source he found to back up this view was a stock broking company which tried to compare house prices to..."

-"... the same media outlets are quite ready to contradict themselves as in the case of the following headlines from the BBC: 1st March 2005: "house prices show slight increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "House prices dip worst in a decade" 5th April 2005:..."
+"... the same media outlets are quite ready to contradict themselves as in the case of the following headlines from the BBC: 1st March 2005: "house prices show slight increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "house prices dip worst in a decade" 5th April 2005:..."

-"... themselves as in the case of the following headlines from the BBC: 1st March 2005: "House prices show slight increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "House prices dip worst in a decade" 5th April 2005: "House prices stage rise in March" and so..."
+"... themselves as in the case of the following headlines from the BBC: 1st March 2005: "house prices show slight increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "house prices dip worst in a decade" 5th April 2005: "house prices stage rise in March" and so..."

-"... from the BBC: 1st March 2005: "House prices show slight increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "house prices dip worst in a decade" 5th April 2005: "House prices stage rise in March" and so on! - What is 'New' and What is 'News' - One of the..."
+"... from the BBC: 1st March 2005: "house prices show slight increase" 4th March 2005: "UK house prices slip in February" 31st March 2005: "house prices dip worst in a decade" 5th April 2005: "house prices stage rise in March" and so on!
+While the BBC, in recent years, has improved the..."

 "...
 Nationwide has been collecting house price data since the early 1970s.
 As a lender they are able to see the number of applications coming in for approval and this gives an indicator of changes coming in the market.
 If less people are applying the market is beginning to slow and hence house prices may fall, so long as you assume supply remains..."